vic-ma/howtodismantle.github.io/_posts/2025-03-01-Lights-On-A-Step-by-Step-Guide-to-Designing-a-Pick-by-Light-System-with-Captron-and-Peakboard.md

 ![image](/assets/2025-03-01/050.png)

-## Building and sending the light commands
+## Build and send the light commands

-The actual miracle of our application is done in the function SyncLights.
-The MQTT command is a JSON string that is sent later to the topic "captron.com/SEH200/nd/EU-CravenWealthyFruit/Set/Data/LedStrip".
-Here we have the Unique ID again.
-Let's have a look at the JSON.
+The magic of this application happens in the `SyncLights` function.
+The MQTT command is a JSON string that is sent to this topic (notice the Unique ID appears here):

-As we can see we need to provide the information to which of the LED strips the command is sent.
-In our case it's the first one "LED_STRIP_1".
-Then we nned to provide the dedicated segments for the lights to be maniuplated.
-The sample shows the first ten LEDs (StartLED 0 to StopLED 10).
-The effect 1 means static light, and the color is green.
-As the "Segments" part is an array, so we can provide multiple of those.
+{% highlight url %}
+captron.com/SEH200/nd/EU-CravenWealthyFruit/Set/Data/LedStrip
+{% endhighlight %}

+Here's an example command:

 {% highlight json %}
 { "Content": "/Set/Data/LedStrip",